rajacsp/rajacsp.github.io/docs/knowledge/language/spanish.md

 Como tu llamas - What is your name?

-Te llamas Deepak? - Is your name Deepak?
+Te llamas CSP? - Is your name CSP?

 Buenos dias, cómo te llamas - Good morning what is your name?